andsens/homeshick/README.md

 ### track ###
 If you have a new dotfile that you want to put in one of your castles, you can ask homeshick to do the moving and symlinking for you.
-Note that this does not add it to your castle's git repository.
-To track your `.bashrc` and `.zshrc` in your `dotfiles` castle run `homeshick track dotfiles .bashrc .zshrc`.
+To track your `.bashrc` and `.zshrc` in your `dotfiles` castle run `homeshick track dotfiles .bashrc .zshrc`, the files are automatically added to the git index.

 ### generate ###
 `generate` creates a new castle.